DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 <details>
   <summary>Click to expand!</summary>

-### Enabling GPIO and VNC server

-We will be need enable GPIO pins and VNC server.
 Run the following command on the command line:

 ```cpp